-Recently, I’ve been having conversations with several young fathers who are gut checking their dad priorities.
+I’ve had some conversations with several young fathers who are gut checking their dad priorities.
 “Derek, I’m working too many hours and traveling too much.
 I’m not sure this job is worth losing touch with my family.
 My kids are growing up so fast, and I’m missing it.”
 These are good men.
 They are creative, hardworking, faithful dads who love their wives and children with a passion.

 1. Make a list of your priorities.

-On one side of the paper, list your top priorities in life, such as family, my relationship with my wife, time with my kids, my faith, staying healthy.
+On one side of the paper, list your top priorities in life, such as family, your relationship with your wife, time with your kids, your faith, staying healthy.
 Stop around 10 items.

 2. Give yourself a reality check.